clausgf/move32/README.md

 - serial communications for host communications
 - flexible host, fallback and failsafe modes for controlling servos/ESCs via the host for autonomous functions or via a remote for teaching/learning

-TODO: Add a system context diagram
+TODO: Add a system context diagram.

 TODO: Add a wiring diagram for the Naze32.

+Technically, Move32 is written in C++, uses a Cmake based build system from [ObKo/stm32-cmake](https://github.com/ObKo/stm32-cmake), implements some newlibc system calls and otherwise relies on STM's STHAL library.

 ## Functions